ravangen/graphql-rate-limit/README.md

 > Constructs a key to represent an operation on a field.

 A key is generated to identify each request for each field being rate limited.
 To ensure isolation, the key is recommended to be unique per field.
+Supports both synchronous and asynchronous functions.

 By default, it does _not_ provide user or client independent rate limiting.
 See [`defaultKeyGenerator`](#defaultkeygeneratordirectiveargs-obj-args-context-info) and [context example](examples/context/README.md).

+**WARNING**: Inside a generator function, consider accessing the GraphQL `context` or memoizing any expensive calls (HTTP, database, ...) as the functions is run for each rate limited field.

 ##### `limiterClass`